Grendel (novel): Film adaptations

 An Australian-produced animated movie, Grendel Grendel Grendel, based on Gardner's novel, was released in 1981, in limited quantities on VHS.
 The film features the voice of Peter Ustinov as Grendel and, like the novel, is related from Grendel's point of view.
 It is animated, in color, and runs roughly 90 minutes.
 In 2004, the soundtrack to the film, by Bruce Smeaton, was released on the 1M1 Records label.

-In 2024 The Jim Henson Company announced that it was developing a live-action adaptation, directed by Robert D. Krzykowsi, with the title character being voiced by Jeff Bridges.
+In 2024 The Jim Henson Company announced that it was developing a live-action adaptation, directed by Robert D. Krzykowski, with the title character being voiced by Jeff Bridges.
 The film also stars Dave Bautista as Beowulf, Bryan Cranston as King Hrothgar, Thomasin McKenzie as Queen Wealhtheow, Aiden Turner as Unferth, Sam Elliott as the voice of The Dragon, and T-Bone Burnett playing The Shaper and providing songs.
 John Sayles will be the executive producer.

 Musical adaptations

 Rock

 In 1982, the British neo-prog band Marillion recorded a 17-minute opus entitled "Grendel" that was based on the book.
 The song was initially released as a B-side to the 12-inch version of their first single, "Market Square Heroes" (now out of print).
 The song was also released on the compilation album B'Sides Themselves and the two-disc remastered version of their first album, Script for a Jester's Tear.

-The American alternative rock band Sunny Day Real Estate recorded a song called "Grendel" that was based on the book and appeared on its 1994 first album, Diary.
+The American alternative rock band Sunny Day Real Estate recorded a song called "Grendel" that was based on the book and appeared on their 1994 debut album, Diary.